WensenMa-Git/LeetCode/docs/system_design/designs/ECommerceWebsite.md

 In fact, many techniques are common across all distributed systems, what’s important is to compare the pros and cons of each approach and select the one that works best for the particular application.

- we’ll continue discussing concurrency and will also talk about system availability and consistency.
+  will also talk about system availability and consistency.

 #### Design eCommerce Website (Part II)